ResearchComputing/Documentation/docs/clusters/alpine/allocations.md

 Step 1: Fill out the [Ascent Allocation Request](https://forms.office.com/r/eAA15b8Gsg) form.
 You need to be logged in to Office365 with your CU Boulder account.

-Step 2: Look out for a message from our ticketing system indicating when your allocation is ready to use.
+Step 2: Look out for an email message from the CURC ticketing system (rc-help@colorado.edu) indicating when your allocation is ready to use.

 #### Get a Peak Allocation